tomhal/rust_tf2_bot_detector/README.md

 Actually, except fixing some game crashing bugs, Valve has not done anything from what I know.
 And they are criminally bad at communication.
 Oh, I almost forgot, they made it impossible for Free2Play accounts to not use any chat, voice or otherwise along with some other restrictions.
+Not a good way to build a community.
+Despite this, TF2 is more popular than ever.

 I've programming since young age, and these days when I'm not too tired after work it would be nice to have a fun project and to develop some new skill set.